pytorch/pytorch.github.io/_posts/2022-11-14-effective-multi-objective-nueral-architecture.md

 ### High-dimensional search spaces

-In our tutorial, we used BO with a standard Gaussian process (GP) in order to keep the runtime low.
+In our tutorial, we used Bayesian optimization with a standard Gaussian process in order to keep the runtime low.
 However, these models typically scale to only about 10-20 tunable parameters.
-Our new SAASBO method ([paper](https://proceedings.mlr.press/v161/eriksson21a/eriksson21a.pdf), [Ax tutorial](https://ax.dev/tutorials/saasbo.html), [BoTorch tutorial](https://botorch.org/tutorials/saasbo)) not only enables tuning hundreds of parameters, but is also more sample-efficient than standard GP models.
-SAASBO can easily be turned on by passing `use_saasbo=True` to `choose_generation_strategy`.
+Our new SAASBO method ([paper](https://proceedings.mlr.press/v161/eriksson21a/eriksson21a.pdf), [Ax tutorial](https://ax.dev/tutorials/saasbo.html), [BoTorch tutorial](https://botorch.org/tutorials/saasbo)) is very sample-efficient and enables tuning hundreds of parameters.
+SAASBO can easily be enabled by passing use_saasbo=True to choose_generation_strategy.

 ## Acknowledgements